CrisisCleanup/old-crisiscleanup-3-web/src/definitions/userroles/README.md

    - Possible Values: `true`, `false`
    - Required: Yes
    - Default: `true`
- - `viewSensitive`: Allows users to access "sensitive" class information.
-Primarily used to ensure that Guest Workers cannot access sensitive data.
+ - `verySensitive`: Overrides how to treat "verySensitive" class data by applying a single redaction pattern to all verySensitive class data in all mediums, in all circumstances.
+This is for when a VRC invites guest workers to Crisis Cleanup.
+They are semi-trusted members of the public, but should not have access to very sensitive information.
+Note: This can create a serious administration challenge in the future when abused.
    - Applies to: All roles
-   - Possible Values: `true`, `false`
+   - Possible Values: `redactDigits` (preferred), `hideField`, `truncateToFive`, `redactAll`, `convertToBoolean`, `noRedaction`, `inherit`
    - Required: Yes
-   - Default: `true`
+   - Default: `inherit`

 ## Attribute Suffix Conventions
- - `_t`: This attribute must be translated, using `\src\services\translation.js`
+ - `_t`: This attribute must be translated.
+The value of a translatable key refers to a translated string key in `\src\services\translation.js`

 Current list of translatable attributes: